 Staff who support CYP with specific medical conditions must receive additional training from a registered health professional.
-Training requirements are determined via Individual healthcare plans.
+Training requirements are determined via Individual Health Care plans.
 The Head teacher is responsible for ensuring staff are suitably trained by liaising with the relevant healthcare professional.
 Any member of staff who is trained but feels unable to carry out these duties competently (for example due to having an injury/condition themselves or due to further training being required) must report this as soon as possible to the Headteacher who will make appropriate arrangements.

-The school administrator, Mrs Ann-Marie Bowes keeps a training record and ensures training is refreshed as appropriate.
+The Headteacher keeps a training record and ensures training is refreshed as appropriate.
 The Headteacher is involved in determining the competency of a member of staff in undertaking specific procedures.

 Staff who complete records are shown by the Headteacher how these are to be completed and managed.
-The Headteacher quality ensures this on termly basis.
+The Headteacher quality ensures this on 6 monthly basis.